-With its strengths and shortcomings, the study proved the existence of meditation-induced NDEs, as referred to in the ancient Buddhists documents.
+With its strengths and shortcomings, the study proved the existence of meditation-induced NDEs, as referred to in ancient Buddhist documents.
 It did however raise the issue of differences between meditation-induced NDEs and actual NDEs.
 The study recommended more research in this direction.

 That said, it did find meditation-triggered NDEs as valid NDEs.
-With that in mind, such MI-NDEs may provide a way for researchers to assess real-time neurological activity during a NDE.
+With that in mind, such MI-NDEs may provide a way for researchers to assess real-time neurological activity during an NDE.

 In addition to meditation (which requires a very lengthy training), near-death experiences can also be induced through lucid dreams and by using substances.

 An experienced lucid dreamer who is familiar with the phenomenology of near-death experiences (and perhaps even one who is not familiar with it) can rather easily create a dream that emulates an NDE.
-This would obviously just be a dream, and not a real NDE.
-Though some would argue that NDEs are really just dreams…
+This would just be a dream and not a real NDE.
+Though some would argue that NDEs are just dreams…

 In Tibetan Yoga, lucid dreaming is practiced for exactly this purpose: to prepare oneself for death by experiencing a similar state of consciousness.

-Finally, by using certain drugs and plants, one may induce an experience which resembles a near-death experience and contain at least some of the elements I have described above.
+Finally, by using certain drugs and plants, one may induce an experience that resembles a near-death experience and contain at least some of the elements I have described above.

 There may indeed be a link between OBEs and what lies beyond death.
 If that is truly the case, experienced oneironauts and meditators have long been flirting with the most fundamental questions of human existence.
 Why are we here and what awaits us after death?